-Jamie Oliver has commented he believes it should be taxed along with alcohol and tobacco or ‘anything else that is addictive.’
+Chef Jamie Oliver has said that he believes that sugar should be taxed along with alcohol and tobacco or ‘anything else that is addictive.’

 Some believe that it is as addictive as cocaine and certainly suddenly stopping may lead to withdrawal symptoms similar to a drug addict going cold turkey.
 Cutting out sugar abruptly may lead to depression and even behavioural disorders so take it gradually.